fbpx

 Photo of shopping list with computer and tomatoes.

-This strategy works well with hunting for sale prices.
+This strategy works well when hunting for sale prices.

 If you live in an urban area with many shopping locations nearby, you’ll want to stick to your list but purchase the items on it at the lowest possible prices.

-Inevitably, you'll find something in the store that you just have to have think you need, or you'll add something to your list that makes you take a second thought.
+Inevitably, you’ll find something in the store that you have to buy think you need, or you’ll add something to your list that makes you take a second thought.

 Photo of colorful gift bags.